 |129 x 98 x 62 mm, 530 g||127 x 96 x 60 mm, 625 g|

 Going beyond this snapshot of core features and characteristics, what are the differences between the Canon EOS 550D and the Sony Alpha A7R II?
 Which one should you buy?
 Read on to find out how these two cameras compare with respect to their body size, their imaging sensors, their shooting features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Canon 550D vs Sony A7R II

 The side-by-side display below illustrates the physical size and weight of the Canon 550D and the Sony A7R II.
 The two cameras are presented according to their relative size.
 Three consecutive perspectives from the front, the top, and the back are available.
 All width, height and depth measures are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the 550D – represents the basis for the calculations across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A7R II is somewhat smaller (4 percent) than the Canon 550D.
 However, the A7R II is markedly heavier (18 percent) than the 550D.
 It is noteworthy in this context that the A7R II is splash and dust-proof, while the 550D does not feature any corresponding weather-sealing.